Founder · Intellectual Property & Technology Law

 Honors & Awards

-- Martindale-Hubbell Peer Review Rating: 5.0 out of 5 (“AV® Preeminent“).
-AV® Preeminent is a certification mark of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards, and policies.
+Martindale-Hubbell Peer Review Rating: 5.0 out of 5 ("AV® Preeminent"), 2009 to present — AV® Preeminent is a certification mark of Reed Elsevier Properties Inc., used in accordance with Martindale-Hubbell certification procedures, standards, and policies.

 Professional & Civic Organizations